Assignment 4

 There are some steps and requirements to follow:

-2. Replace the template code with your own implementation of the QuoteView.
+QuoteViewModelmarked with the right proper wrapper.@ObservedObjector@StateObject? - Replace the template code with your own implementation of the

-5. You can use the Color.secondarySystemBackground as the background color of each quote card.
-This color is defined in your first assignment.
+Color.secondarySystemBackgroundas the background color of each quote card.
+This color is defined in your first assignment. - You must use

 Hints: